zchee/neovim-wiki/Deps.md

 * For Windows OS some of these patches are required.
 * For all other cases, Nvim builds against and supports both the "vanilla" dependency (without Nvim's patches) and typically much older versions.

 In all cases the Nvim patches live on the `nvim` branch of each forked repo.

-The complete list of these forked dependencies is as follows:
+The complete, current list of forked dependencies is as follows:

 * https://github.com/neovim/libuv
 	* Compare `nvim` branch to upstream: https://github.com/libuv/libuv/compare/v1.x...neovim:nvim